Matthew Rolston: Arts education and scholarships

 In 1998, Rolston established the Matthew Rolston Scholarship for Film and Creative Direction at ArtCenter College of Design.
 Said Rolston, "the scholarship is intended to promote cross-disciplinary studies between film and other creative practices".

-In 2015 Rolston became an adjunct professor and curricular advisor to ArtCenter College's Undergraduate and Graduate Film Departments and continues to lecture and mentor there in the fields of marketing and communications strategy, fashion communications, luxury branding and public service messaging.
-At ArtCenter, Rolston teaches two original courses which he conceived of and wrote.
-The first, centering on marketing communications, is called The Power of Pleasure.
-And the second class, named Conscious Communication, centers on messaging in the public interest.
-Rolston's classes are situated within ArtCenter's film program, however they invite members from diverse disciplines including advertising and creative direction, photography and imaging, fine art, and other courses of study offered at the college.
+In 2015, Rolston became an adjunct professor and curricular advisor to ArtCenter College's Undergraduate and Graduate Film Departments, and continues to lecture and mentor there in marketing and communications strategy, fashion communications, luxury branding, and public service messaging.
+At ArtCenter, Rolston teaches two original courses that he conceived and wrote.
+The first, focusing on marketing communications, is titled "The Power of Pleasure."
+And the second class, named Conscious Communication, centers on public interest communications.
+Rolston's classes are situated within ArtCenter's film program; however, they invite students from various disciplines, including advertising and creative direction, photography and imaging, fine art, and other courses of study offered at the college.

-Within the structure of the classes, students create short form films in an atmosphere similar to that of a professional communications agency with Rolston acting as instructor, mentor and creative director and the students enacting the roles of individual writer/director ‘makers’.
+Within the structure of the classes, students create short-form films in an atmosphere resembling a professional communications agency, with Rolston acting as instructor, mentor, and creative director, and the students working as writer/director 'makers'.

-An illustrated textbook of Rolston's The Power of Pleasure, based on his original syllabus and lectures, is currently under development.
+An illustrated textbook of Rolston's The Power of Pleasure, based on his syllabus and lectures, is currently under development.

-Recognizing Otis College of Art and Design in Los Angeles as another significant Southern California institution that shaped Rolston's early artistic development, he established the "Matthew Rolston Scholarship Fund for Product and Fashion Design at Otis College."
-This fund is devoted to supporting students in product and fashion design, with an emphasis on communication and creative direction skills.
+Recognizing Otis College of Art and Design in Los Angeles as another significant Southern California institution that shaped Rolston's artistic formation, he created the "Matthew Rolston Scholarship Fund for Product and Fashion Design at Otis College."
+This fund supports product and fashion design students, with a focus on communication and creative direction skills.

-In 2024, Rolston took on the role of senior lecturer at Otis College, directing his attention to object design and development.
-He collaborated with Jonathan Fidler, Otis’ assistant chair of product design, to create a course entitled Vessel of Dreams: The Packaging of Perfumery, which explores the potential for communications inherent in luxury fragrance packaging.
+In 2024, Rolston took on the role of senior lecturer at Otis College, focusing on object design and development.
+He collaborated with Jonathan Fidler, Otis' assistant chair of product design, to create a course called Vessel of Dreams: The Packaging of Perfumery, which explores the potential for communications inherent in luxury fragrance packaging.